Student Media Fellowship

 Fellows in the Media

-Student Media Fellows have been published in The Daily WireThe Detroit News, the Herald-TribuneWaco Tribune-HeraldNorth Jersey Record, and more.
+Student Media Fellows have been published in The Conservateur, The Daily WireThe Detroit News, the Herald-TribuneWaco Tribune-HeraldNorth Jersey Record, and more.
 They have also been interviewed on EWTN News Nightly and the Tennessee Star Report.

 This piece was originally published in The Daily Wire on November 24, 2019.
 “The Hunt”, a film about a group of people who are kidnapped and hunted by rich liberal “elites” for fun, made headlines as debate broke out over the decision to delay its release.
 The delay, Universal said, was deemed the most appropriate action after mass shootings in El